 As previously stated, Linked Entity Recognition (LER) is a powerful feature that can be applied to a Highlighter template to enhance content analysis.

-Once applied, this automated process identifies named entities (such as people, places, things, and concepts) in content and then links them to external identifiers from authoritative knowledge bases (like Wikipedia and the Google Knowledge Graph).
+Once applied, this automated process identifies named entities (such as people, places, things, and concepts) in content.
+It then links them to external identifiers from authoritative knowledge bases (like Wikipedia and the Google Knowledge Graph).
 These identifiers are automatically embedded within your Schema Markup.

 Through the automatic embedding of these identifiers into the Schema Markup, the entities contribute valuable semantic information to the metadata.
 Consequently, Google and other web crawlers gain a deeper understanding of the content, thanks to the inclusion of well-defined, linked entities.
 This reduces ambiguity in the interpretation of content and supports more accurate matching to user queries.